Our future depends on collaboration.

 2. Co-design a framework and set of tools based on existing experience that can support the transition process at the municipal level (to be tested in several pilot case studies)

 3. Create a thriving community of practice to share learnings and reach out to decision-makers

-The MiT project has a worldwide span.
+The Municipalities in Transition project has a worldwide span.
 The project aims to work at least in all countries and regions where a Transition Hub is present.
 Currently, this includes South America, North America and Europe, in over 16 countries.